The Royal Society has announced their lists of new Fellows for 2019.

 For World Cancer Day 2019, the BSI has collated a range of resources on immunotherapy - a Nobel Prize-winning approach to treating cancer.

-The British Society for Immunology will soon open up nominations for vacancies on our Board of Trustees and Forum Committee that will become available over the next year.
+The British Society for Immunology has now opened up nominations for vacancies on our Board of Trustees and Forum Committee that will become available over the next year.